-InfraBuild's Environmental Product Declarations (EPDs) are independently verified and are premier contributors to our holistic commitment to the environmentally sustainable manufacture and application of our products.
-Alongside our sustainable manufacturing practices, as well as our expertise in technical product applications and customisation, EPDs are another way we are here to deliver value to our customers and the construction industry.
+ARC's Environmental Product Declaration (EPD) is independently verified and is a premier contributor to our holistic commitment to the environmentally sustainable manufacture and application of our products.

-Recognising our customers' need and the increasing demand for standardisation and greater transparency around environmental performance, InfraBuild is proud to publish the sustainability credentials of our supply chain and products.
+Recognising our customers' needs and the increasing demand for standardisation and greater transparency around environmental performance, ARC is proud to publish the sustainability credentials of our supply chain and products.